Keyboard shortcuts

 }

-We moduli_init! both the coordinate and scalar field because they were declared in the k256 module, although we will not be using the scalar field below.
+moduli_init! is called for both the coordinate and scalar field because they were declared in the k256 module, although we will not be using the scalar field below.

 With the above we can start doing elliptic curve operations like adding points: